 - Medial pterygoid muscle.
 This muscle is located at the back of the molars.
 This trigger point affects the pain in the temporomandibular joint, nose, ear, jaw and neck.

 - Masseter muscle.
 This muscle is located at the back of the jaw.
 Manipulation of this muscle relieves pain in the ear, upper jaw and forehead.

 Chiropractic management of TMJ also involves manipulation of the jaw through stretching the joint to release fibrous connections caused by trauma.
 The patient may also be given specific exercises to enhance flexibility of the tissues in the TMJ.

 Chiropractic care is a complementary and alternative medicine technique to help patients with TMJ get relieved of the symptoms without undergoing invasive therapies.
-If you would like to discuss your treatment options, please give our office a call.
+If you would like to discuss your treatment options, book your appointment here or give our office a call.